- How do I pay tuition and fees?

 If you are a current Brandeis student, your ID is valid throughout Summer School.
 Visiting students should visit the Campus Card Office in Kutz Hall during the first week of classes to obtain a student ID.

-If you plan to park on campus, please review the Summer Parking Information and complete a Parking Permit Application.
+If you plan to park on campus, please review the Summer Parking Information and complete a Parking Permit Application, which will be live after 2017 registration begins.
 Parking permits will be available for pick-up at the Summer School Office beginning on the first day of each session.

 Brandeis is committed to providing an environment that is equitable and accessible to all qualified students.
 Since admission to the university is based on the academic qualifications of the applicant, admissions procedures remain the same for all applicants, regardless of disability.
 The university provides reasonable accommodations for students with documented disabilities.
 Once accepted, a student must provide us with documentation of a learning or physical disability to receive appropriate services.